-In 2018, the European Commission published the latest review of how well EU waste rules are applied.
+In 2018, the European Commission published the latest implementation reports.
 The report gives an overview of progress and implementation challenges for several waste streams, including municipal waste, construction and demolition waste, hazardous waste, waste electrical and electronic equipment and packaging waste.
 It suggests areas for improvement for each of them.

 The European Commission also published early warning reports for Member States at risk of missing the 2020 target of 50% preparation for re-use / recycling for municipal waste.

 The amended Waste Framework Directive, Packaging and Packaging Waste Directive and Landfill Directive have removed the obligation for implementation reports and require the European Commission, supported by the EEA, to publish early warning reports three years ahead of the recycling and landfilling target years.
 The next reports are due in 2022 for the targets on recycling of municipal waste and packaging waste with a 2025 deadline.